derek-knox/Coding-For-Designers/Breaking Barriers/Bits and Bytes.md

   </tr>
 </table>

 Eight?
 I was expecting six.
 It makes sense though when we see the state values printed out.
-For every bit we add, we double the possible output as before.
+For every bit we add, we double the total output states as before.
 This is obvious when we write it out.

 <table>
   <tr>